 And that's fine, sort of - but Bluetooth is notoriously laggy and so you don't get an instant result following a voice command, press of a button in the Home app, or via a HomeKit automation.

 And while the likes of Zigbee and Z-Wave are super fast, these aren't protocols that Apple plays particularly nicely with.

 And, the fact that Apple has enabled Thread is a big deal.
 Especially as Thread ‚Äď alongside Wi-Fi and Bluetooth ‚Äď is a pillar of the upcoming, open application layer standard being developed by the CHIP (Connected Home over IP) Project.

 What's the CHIP (Connected Home over IP) Project?

 Late in 2019, the big boys of tech teamed up with the Zigbee Alliance, to create the Connected Home over IP Project; an initiative to "simplify development for manufacturers and increase compatibility for consumers" in the smart home world.

-CHIP is based around a shared belief that smart home devices should be secure, reliable, and seamless to use.
+CHIP was based around a shared belief that smart home devices should be secure, reliable, and seamless to use.

-The plan is to make it simpler for brands and manufacturers to build devices that are compatible with the likes Alexa, Siri, Google Assistant.
+The plan was to make it simpler for brands and manufacturers to build devices that are compatible with the likes Alexa, Siri, Google Assistant.

 Thread is one of the main technologies touted to run the Project CHIP show, which will come to life as Matter, later this year.

 "The Project will define a specific set of IP-based networking technologies for device certification," reads an explainer on the CHIP website.
 "We expect that compliant devices must implement at least one supported technology and not necessarily all.